-You Can Use Vinegar to Safely Remove Pesky Weeds from Your Garden—Here's How
+This 3-Ingredient Homemade Weed Killer Uses Vinegar to Safely Remove Pesky Growths from Your Garden

 Every gardener knows that weeds are par for the course when it comes to growing and caring for a patch.
 Luckily, there are plenty of solutions to help you manage them.
 While many options involve strong chemicals, you probably have the necessary ingredients for an organic option sitting in your pantry, especially if you plant to make a vinegar weed killer.
 "There are a lot of harmful over-the-counter weed killers out there," says Eva Reutinger, a horticultural consultant.
 "Remember, anything you use in your garden seeps into your soil and will affect the groundwater and water running through the storm drains.
 If you are eating the veggies out of the garden, you want to make sure no harmful chemicals come near it and get into your body!"

-Before heading to the store to pick up a chemical-laden solution, consider making a DIY solution instead.
-Here, we explain how to make a vinegar weed killer and how the mixture works.
+Before heading to the store to pick up a chemical-laden iteration, consider making a three-ingredient homemade weed killer, instead.
+Here, we explain how to make a vinegar weed killer—mixing in dish soap and salt—and how the solution works.

 How Vinegar Kills Weeds